Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     ```
     Once this step is completed you can verify the results by going to the Azure portal and checking that a new repository named `tasksmanager/tasksmanager-frontend-webapp` has been created and there is a new docker image with a `latest` tag is created.

-2. Next, we will create and deploy the Web App to ACA using the following command:
+2. Next, we will create and deploy the Web App to ACA using the following command.
+Remember to replace the place holders with your own values:

     ```powershell
     az containerapp create `